Hema Gamang

 Hema Gamang (born 31 March 1961) is a political and social worker and a Member of Parliament elected from the Koraput constituency in the Indian state of Odisha as an Indian National Congress candidate.

+Early life

 Gamang was born on 31 March 1961 in Khilapadar in Koraput district, Odisha.
 Gamang is an intermediate graduate and completed her schooling from Rama Devi Women's College, Bhubaneshwar, Odisha.

-She married Giridhar Gamang on 4 April 1975 and has two sons and a daughter.
+Career

 Gamang was elected to the 13th Lok Sabha in 1999.
 From 1999 to 2000, she was a member on the Committee on Urban and Rural Development.
 Then, from 2000 to 2004, she served as a member on Consultative Committee, Ministry of Steel.
 She was also a Member of Telephone Advisory Committee, Odisha.

+In 2014, she joined the Biju Janata Dal.
+In 2023, she, along with her husband and son joined the Bharat Rashtra Samithi.

+Personal life

+She married Giridhar Gamang on 4 April 1975 and has two sons and a daughter.